CoderUltraSonic/Jaxit/README.md

 # Jaxit
 Jaxit is an easy-to-use library that makes an interactive terminal for your programs.

-## Jaxit Tutorial for Absolute Beginners

-_**We will first learn about Jaxit.**_

-Jaxit is a lightweight, easy-to-use library.
-It is not in any way dependent on any library such as Xterm.JS.

 Jaxit was made by Codeverse.
 It has a MIT License so you can make copies of it.
-Jaxit is not yet in Github, but check on Codeverse's Profile, [CoderUltraSonic](https://github.com/CoderUltraSonic).
+Jaxit is in Github, so check on Codeverse's Profile, [CoderUltraSonic](https://github.com/CoderUltraSonic).

 ---